4molybdenum2/psform/README.md

 - Traffic or connections.
 - Errors.
 - Saturation.
-- Avaibility of Services and Database (Healthchecks)
+- Availability of Services and Database (Healthchecks)
 - No. of messages which were not sent by Kafka
 - No. of messages which were sent but not received

-Prometheus effectively uses an Alertmanager which we can use to diagonise system health and errors on custom rules.
+Prometheus effectively uses an Alertmanager which we can use to diagnose system health and errors on custom rules.

 ## Limitations